MacHerbearde History, Family Crest & Coats of Arms

 Early Notables of the MacHerbearde family (pre 1700)

 Outstanding amongst the family at this time was William De La Mare (died c.1285), English Franciscan theologian; Sir Peter de la Mare (died c.
-1387), High Sheriff

-in 1372, best remembered as the Presiding Officer of the House of Commons during the Good Parliament of 1376; and Sir John Delamare (c...
+1387), High Sheriff of Herefordshire in 1372, best remembered as the Presiding Officer of the House of Commons during the Good Parliament of 1376; and Sir John Delamare (c...

 Another 52 words (4 lines of text) are included under the topic Early MacHerbearde Notables in all our PDF Extended History products and printed products wherever possible.